unik-name/help-unikname/docs/.vuepress/md-templates/4-configuring-organization-unikname.md

 ---
 home: false
-title: "How to Configure Your Organization @unikname Identifier"
+title: "How to Configure Your Organization @unikname Identifier?"
 ---

-# How to Configure Your Organization @unikname Identifier
+# How to Configure Your Organization @unikname Identifier?

 Your users must be able to check and verify information about your service, especially your business name and its web address.
 Let's configure your organization @unikname identifier.
 It will reveal, to the uns.network [UNS.network](https://explorer.uns.network) community, your business name and associated data.